content-left-bg.png

 During the activity, all adult supervisors:

-• must confine throwing to occur in one direction only
+• must confine throwing to occur in 1 direction only

 • must closely supervise the throwing and landing areas at all times